 All employers are required to provide protection to their employees for job-related injuries, illnesses, or loss of life.
-The aim\purpose of the workers compensation program is to ensure that all university faculty-and-staff members-employees with injuries or illness arising out of and during-injured in the course of their-employment-with the university are offered fixed, certain, and speedy relief.
-The Commonwealth of Virginia workers compensation services are provided by Managed Care Innovations, LLC, Workers' Compensation Department, P.O.
+The purpose of the workers' compensation program is to ensure that all university employees with injuries or illness arising out of and during the course of employment with the university are offered fixed, certain, and speedy relief.
+The Commonwealth of Virginia workers' compensation services are provided by Managed Care Innovations, LLC, Workers' Compensation Department, PO.
 Box 1140, Richmond, VA 23208-1121.